 Walgreens is working hard to prove it’s more than just a drugstore.
 In October 2018, the company announced a collaboration with online beauty retailer Birchbox to create retail experiences in select Walgreens stores and a curated Birchbox shop on the Walgreens website.

-Walgreens also debuted a partnership with Kroger in October 2018, revealing the two companies are piloting a one-stop shopping experience at 13 Walgreens stores in Northern Kentucky.
+Walgreens also debuted a partnership with Kroger in October 2018, which is testing a one-stop shopping experience at 35 Walgreens stores in Northern Kentucky.
 In July 2018, Walgreens announced its Find Care Now digital platform and marketplace, which aims to connect mobile and online customers with healthcare services at Walgreens stores and with providers within the customer’s local community.

 Petco: Increasing In-Store and Online Offerings